This is a guide to George Town on Pulau Penang, after all, one of my favorite cities in all of Asia.

 Last and least, there are tons of buses shuttling people between places in Malaysia – all the way down to Singapore.

-Although they are a quite cheap option and also the most flexible one – you are not depending on flight schedules or rails – they are at the same time the least alluring one.
+Although they are a quite cheap option and also the most flexible one – you are not depending on flight schedules or rails – they are at the same time the least alluring ones.

-Believe you me, I’ve been travelling by bus all over the planet and must say that Malaysian long-distance buses are the worst equipped ones and, in addition, the drivers are unbelievably rude.
+Believe me, I’ve been travelling by bus all over the planet and must say that Malaysian long-distance buses are the worst equipped ones and, in addition, the drivers are unbelievably rude.

 Need proof?
 Then read about this little adventure.